geezee/denomination/README.md

             "equals".on("T").args("T").returns("T"));
 ```

-# Using Denomination-Constraints using D-Constraints
+# Using Denomination-Constraints using D-Constraints (An Example)

 Employing constraints can be done using D's native support for constraints on
 templated function/methods/templates.
 The two templates to use are `Where` and